Camping Trailer Essentials, Ideas & Maintenance

 Let’s face it: if you have dogs, they probably go with you camping.
 They have needs, too, and the better prepared you are to deal with those needs, the easier your trip will be.
 Their regular dog food, some toys, a solid leash and harness, and maybe even some boots for their feet depending on where you’re going should be enough to make them happy.

 Important Note About Food:

 Never leave perishable foods in your camper when you are not using it.
-If you keep any canned goods in there, make sure you check their expiration dates.
 Even canned goods should not be allowed to freeze or be exposed to high temperatures.
-If you keep your camper in a garage that is cooled in summer or heated in winter, then your canned goods should be fine as long as they are not expired.
+If you keep your camper in a garage that is cooled in summer or heated in winter, then your canned goods should be fine.
 It’s probably best to always stock a fresh supply of foods in your camper and that way you know everything is good.
 This is easy to do if you remove all food products once you get your camper back home.